Kong/docs.konghq.com/app/konnect/gateway-manager/serverless-gateways/provision-serverless-gateway.md

 ## Prerequisites

 * The following user permissions:
-	* Control plane admin role for the Dedicated Cloud Gateway control plane
+	* Control plane admin role for the Serverless control plane
+* A Konnect Plus account

+{:.note}
+**Note:** Serverless Gateways are currently only supported in {{site.konnect_short_name}} Plus.
+If you are enterprise tier customer and are interested in Serverless Gateways, please contact your account team.

 ## Provision your fully-managed data plane